How Colour Psychology Can Give Your Business an Edge

-Colour Influence in Everyday Life
+The Influence of Colour in Everyday Life

 We are constantly influenced by colour in day-to-day life, from the colour of the walls in your home or office to the clothes that we wear.
 The colours, shades and tones around us are playing a massive part in our emotions and mood.
 A room furnished in soft colours can be calming, while the same room furnished in bright, vivid colours can be stimulating.
-It’s worth noting that not only visual senses are affected - colour has a big play in both taste and smell too!
+It’s worth noting that not only visual senses are affected - colour also has a big play in both taste and smell too!
 The crossover between the sensory pathways of vision, taste and smell are all linked.
-For example, the colour grey has been found to evoke the smell sensation of smokiness, while colours around the green / yellow range can evoke taste sensations of sourness.
+For example, the colour Grey has been found to evoke the smell sensation of smokiness, while colours around the Green / Yellow range can evoke taste sensations of sourness.
 Take a look at the 2 plates of food below – which excites you more and seems more appetising?

 Using Colour Psychology To Give Your Business an Edge

-Choosing the right colour for your branding or campaign can have amazing impact.
-Whether you are looking to evoke feelings of trust, power, fun or mystery to your customers, this can all be achieved without a single word being spoken, purely through the power of colour.
 A recent study titled “The Impact of Colour on Marketing” found that a massive 90% of snap judgements about products are based on colour alone!
 With the knowledge of how colour makes us feel, let’s take a look at some other examples in everyday life.
 Large, well established company logos are a perfect example.

 The Power of Coloured Envelopes